On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 heuristic - aiding in the process of learning, especially learning on one's own.
 Categories and maps are examples of heuristic devices.

-humanology (Links) - the current author defines humanology as the scientific, whenever possible, study of humanity.
+humanology (Links//Essay) - the current author defines humanology as the scientific, whenever possible, study of humanity.
 It draws upon all of the existing theories of psychology as well as all of the known arts and spiritualities (including world religions, etc), while attempting to produce the perfect prediction of human behavior.

 Once the theory of quantum gravity becomes established, however, humanology and other precursor theories will hopefully become consumed by physics.
 In this light, I propose that until the official arrival of quantum gravity, "syntheory" be considered a bridge between humanology and physics, adding (?) human psychology's long-awaited connection to the physical sciences.